gitteja19/ATM-SYSTEM-DESIGN-WITH-DATABASE-INTEGRATION/README.md

 - Balance check
 - Withdrawal and deposit simulation
 - Interaction with stored data files
-- Designed to run in a Linux environment using the `make` build system
+- Designed to run in a Linux environment using the `makeAtm` build system

 Run this to simulate ATM operation from a terminal.